Svenum Jensen Vævestad

 Svenum Jensen Vævestad (6 April 1849 – 21 June 1898) was a Norwegian farmer and politician for the Liberal Party.

-Vævestad was born and raised on Vevestad, a family farm in the parish of Gjerstad in Aust-Agder, Norway.
-He was a member of the council board in Gjerstad (1882-1897) and was council treasurer (1893-1897).
-He was elected to the Norwegian Parliament in 1897, representing the constituency of Nedenes Amt (now Aust-Agder).
+Vævestad was born and raised on Vevestad, a family farm in Gjerstad Municipality in Nedenes county, Norway.
+He was a member of the municipal council for Gjerstad Municipality (1882-1897) and was council treasurer (1893-1897).
+He was elected to the Norwegian Parliament in 1897, representing the constituency of Nedenes Amt.
 He served one term.